Eyelid, Conjunctival, and Peri-ocular Tumors

 "Very few cancers have a single known cause."

 Squamous cell carcinoma has been attributed to exposure to ultraviolet rays/sunlight.
 Breeds with light-colored haircoats and breeds that are hairless are especially at risk.
-Otherwise, the causes for these types of tumors are not clear.
+Otherwise, the causes of these types of tumors are not clear.

 What are the signs of these types of tumors?

-The signs of these tumors can vary depending on the type of tumor, where it grows, and whether it is benign or malignant.
+The signs of these tumors can vary, depending on the type of tumor, where it grows, and whether it is benign or malignant.
 Benign tumors tend to be polyp- or cauliflower-like in appearance.
-They may grow on the inside or outside of the eyelids.
+They may grow on the inside or outside the eyelids.
 If they come into contact with the clear surface of the eye (the cornea), they can cause painful corneal scratches that can lead to corneal ulcers.
-They can also cause general irritation and inflammation leading to eye infections.
-Malignant tumors tend to be irregular or nodular in appearance.
-They may ulcerate (break open) and bleed, and become inflamed, infected, and painful.

 Other signs that your pet may have a tumor of the eyelid, conjunctiva, or periocular tissue include: